eclipse-basyx/basyx-java-server-sdk/basyx.aasrepository/basyx.aasrepository-feature-registry-integration/Readme.md

 # AssetAdministrationShell Repository - Registry Integration
-This feature automatically integrates the Descriptor with the Registry while creation of the Shell at Repository. <br>
+This feature automatically creates and updates the Descriptor in the Registry when a Shell or its Asset Information changes in the Repository. <br>
 It also automatically removes the Descriptor from the Registry when the Shell is removed from the Repository.

 To enable this feature, the following two properties should be configured: